La Rábida High School

 La Rábida High School is a public educational center located in the city of Huelva, Andalusia, Spain.
-It is the Institute with more history in all the Province, taking more than 160 years.
-In addition, the Institute is considered a benchmark in education throughout the province.
-The teaching center has a staff of 60 teachers and more than 1000 students enrolled.
+It is among the region's most historic secondary schools at more than 170 years old, and is considered a benchmark in education throughout the province.
+The center staffs 60 teachers and enrolls more than 1000 students.

 History

-The Institute of Secondary Education "La Rábida" was founded by the Royal Order of June 13, 1856 as a secondary school during the reign of Isabel II and it was officially inaugurated in October of the same year by the Civil Governor of Huelva, Adolfo de Castro, and the first director of the institute Vicente Rodríguez García.
-In its history it has passed through many venues.
-The first one was the Convent of San Francisco, which is now the Church of the Jesuits; the Convent of La Merced, now a University, which in Huelva is known as the Old Institute; and the current one in the Manuel Siurot Avenue since the 1933-34 course.
-The architect of the current headquarters of the center (Manuel Siurot) was Pérez Carasa.
+The Institute of Secondary Education "La Rábida" was founded by the Royal Order of June 13, 1856 during the reign of Isabel II, and was officially inaugurated in October of the same year by the Civil Governor of Huelva, Adolfo de Castro, with Vicente Rodríguez García serving as its first director.
+Throughout its history it has occupied several buildings, the first of which was the Convent of San Francisco, which is now the Church of the Jesuits, followed by Convent of La Merced, now a University, known locally as the Old Institute.
+It moved to its current location on Avenue Manuel Siurot during the 1933-34 academic year.

-Its style is difficult to frame because it presents features of all the styles that were fashionable at the time (historicism, modernisme, neo-gothicism, ...) that make its architecture personal.
-What is identifying is that it was designed and built in an era in which the functionality of architecture begins to be one of its signs of identity.
-It is shown as the best example of the work of this unique architect, who knew how to adapt this work to the natural environment of the capital of Huelva, because the building is located on one of the big mountains in Huelva.
+The building, designed by architect José María Peréz Carasa, is highly unique in its style, presenting features of many styles that were fashionable at the time including historicism, modernisme, and neo-gothicism.
+Its design further reflects the era in which it was built, when architecture began to hold its functionality as a stronger part of its identity.
+It is among the best examples of the work of this unique architect, who worked to fit the building to its particular site on top of one of the city's major hills.

-Two students stand out from this school:
+Notable graduates from La Rabida include: